jvanasco/pyramid_sqlassist/README.md

 ## Rollbacks

-you want to call `rollback` on the specific database sessions to control what is in each one
+you want to call `rollback` on the specific database Sessions to control what is in each one

 ## catching exceptions if you're trying to support both `transaction.commit()` and `dbsession.commit()`